 - Verification of total clinical hours obtained for the Master's degree

-- Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
-Only results within the last 5 years will be accepted.
+- Optional - Graduate Record Examination (GRE) or Miller Analogies Test (MAT).

 - Acceptable writing sample